It's Goin' Down (Yung Joc song): Critical reception and awards

 David Jeffries of allmusic called the song "a simple, familiar-sounding bit of Southern weekend music that withstands numerous replays."
 Sonia Murray of Yung Joc's hometown Atlanta Journal-Constitution newspaper described the beat as having "sharp, insistent keyboards" and the lyrics as "simple...[but] infectious."

-Comparing Yung Joc's rapping style to "a senior citizen on the MARTA," Brian Sims of HipHopDX called the song "hypnotic, even if the flow is not" and "nothing fancy, just bar after monotonous bar."
-Tom Breihan of Pitchfork was even more critical, describing the song as "basically filler itself" due to being "just a clicking drumbeat, a maddeningly repetitive synth line, and a swaggery brag-rap."
+Brian Sims of HipHopDX was more critical in his review: "hypnotic, even if the flow is not" and "nothing fancy, just bar after monotonous bar."
+Tom Breihan of Pitchfork also had negative feedback: "just a clicking drumbeat, a maddeningly repetitive synth line, and a swaggery brag-rap."

 In year-end lists, Rolling Stone ranked "It's Goin' Down" no. 79 in its year-end "100 Best Songs of the Year" list in 2006 for showing "the power of a pure, synthy snap beat and a singsongy rhyme."
 The January 2007 issue of Vibe ranked the song 15th in its "60 Songs of '06" list.

 "It's Goin' Down" was a nominee for the Grammy Award for Best Rap Song in 2007, which went to "Money Maker" by Ludacris featuring Pharrell.
 However, it won the Hip-Hop Track of the Year award at the BET Awards 2006.